Theology

 What’s more important, what the Church SAYS or what it DOES?

 At Streatham Baptist Church last week, I had a debate with the senior Pastor, Phil Robinson about our mission as a church.
 Should we emphasise proclamation or social action?
 What is more important - what the Church says or what it does?
-As a preacher, Phil insisted that proclamation and evangelism was the fundamental imperative - people need to hear clear… Continue reading What’s more important, what the Church SAYS or what it DOES?
+As a preacher, Phil insisted that proclamation and evangelism was the fundamental imperative - people need to hear… Continue reading What’s more important, what the Church SAYS or what it DOES?

 Recommended books & reviews, Theology